sudhakar0014/automation/totalCloud/README.txt

 <server_ip>:port

-Note: To Know more about the ansible Scripts Please refer to Scripts_explain.txt
+Note: To Know more about the ansible Scripts Please refer to Scripts_brief.txt